Mexico Bariatric Center Patient Process

 - Once back at the hotel you will “check in” again as your post-op patient process begins and you will have one night to rest and relax!!
 Remember that you will receive three bowls of broth, 3 Jellies and two bottles of water daily while at the hotel.
 The restaurant is lovely, and we encourage patients to have their broth in the restaurant.
 The patient coordinators will instruct you when to meet in the lobby for your return trip back up across the border.

-- Double check your room before you leave for any personal items.
+- Double checks your room before you leave for any personal items.
 You will be required to check out before you leave and turn in your room key card.
 There is a kiosk in the lobby to print your boarding passes for flights.

 - The driver has an exclusive license and dual insurances which will allow him to take you through the border in a special medical tourism line that lets us “Hopscotch” to the front of the line, but depending on the day and the time it will vary on the amount of time it will take to cross back into the United States.

 - Make sure whether you drive or fly back from San Diego to move your feet frequently!!!
-Stop and stretch out your legs or if flying walk to the restroom often and make sure to keep hydrated.
+Stop and stretch out your legs or if traveling walk to the restroom often and make sure to keep hydrated.

 - Do not try to lift your bag into the car or overhead storage compartment, ask for assistance.
 Drink juice and water for the flight home.
 No coffee or tea.